 Oculus Go comes in two models, available for those who would prefer more or less storage in the headset.
 These headsets are visually identical, but one has a total capacity of 32GB while the other supports 64GB.

-Whats the difference between Oculus Go and Daydream Standalone?
+Whats the difference between Oculus Go, Samsung Gear VR and Daydream Standalone?

 Oculus Go is not the only VR headset to come out this year with its own computer baked in and no messy cables.
 Google's Daydream Standalone project exists to take the phone-based VR experience it calls Daydream and extend it into its own headset system.
-Like Oculus Go, no phone is required.
+Then we have the Samsung Gear VR, a headset that requires your phone to us.
+Like Oculus Go, no phone is required for the Daydream Standalone.
 Unlike Oculus Go, it's $400.

 What can I do in Oculus Go?